 Sarah’s life becomes entwined with that of Sgt.
 Seamus O’Connor, a white Irish detective who was first assigned to the medical student murder.
 His only goal is to solve his case, find the bad guy(s), and, hopefully, see justice … without a lot of “stuff” flowing downhill from the top brass.
 He gains Sarah’s trust only to find himself smothered with that “stuff.”
 As the city erupts in racial turmoil, Sarah and Seamus try to find Della, but stumble into a far larger conspiracy.
 The “Colonel” plans to use his Missouri White Alliance to introduce an engineered, viral combo that could devastate dark-skinned peoples globally.

 The story explores the issue of racism not just via the major plot line about racial genocide, but also through the unexpected relationship that develops between Sarah and Seamus.
 She is African-American and he is as white and Irish as they come.
 They have their Catholic backgrounds as common ground, but nothing more.

-The potential threat of biotechnology in the wrong hands should be apparent.
-The definition of genome is “a full set of chromosomes; all the inheritable traits of an organism.”
+The potential threat of technology in the wrong hands should be apparent.
+Regarding biotechnology, the definition of genome is “a full set of chromosomes; all the inheritable traits of an organism.”
 The genome is God’s blueprint for life.
 Leave it to man’s “tinkering” to lead to trouble.

 The theme of eternal destiny becomes an important turning point in the story.
 Let’s not spoil it by giving away anything more.